 We store mentions for 18 months.
 All older mentions are automatically deleted.

-In the monitoring setting section you can:
+In the Brand monitoring settings section you can:

-- Add new queries to monitor
+- Add new keywords to monitor